 Even though this is your chance to relax with colleagues, don’t get too loose with your language or behaviour.
 Avoid foul language and off-colour jokes, and maintain your manners.

-While Christmas is all about indulging and it’s a good idea to eat if you’re drinking alcohol, making a beeline for the food table and stuffing your face before you even grunt hello to your colleagues is never a good look.
-Save yourself the embarrassment of being labelled the office pig.
+While Christmas is all about indulgence and it’s a good idea to eat if you’re drinking alcohol, making a beeline for the food table and stuffing your face before you even grunt hello to your colleagues is never a good look.
+It's hard enough to keep the kilos off in a sedentary job - save yourself the embarrassment of being labelled the office pig.

 It is possible to have fun at the office Christmas party while keeping your dignity and remaining professional.
-Allow yourself to let your hair down, talk about something other than work and get to know your colleagues in a more relaxed context.
-After all, you’re more than mere cogs in the office machinery – just make sure you maintain certain standards of behaviour and you should be able to eat, drink and be merry.
+Allow yourself to let your hair down, get into the holiday spirit and talk about something other than work and get to know your colleagues in a more relaxed context.
+Just make sure that you maintain certain standards of behaviour and you should be able to eat, drink and be merry.